Huw Morus: Legacy

 Poems by Huw Morus appear in the collection of songs printed for Foulk Owens in 1686, and reprinted (as Carolau a Dyriau Duwiol) in 1696 and 1729.

-An outdoor stone seat called the Cadair Huw Morus (Huw Morus's chair), with the initials H. M. B. (Huw Morus, Bardd) upon the back, survived into the 19th century near Pont y Meibion.
+An outdoor stone seat called Cadair Huw Morus ('Huw Morus's chair'), with the initials H. M. B. (Huw Morus, Bardd) upon the back, survived into the 19th century near Pont y Meibion.
 It was fixed into a wall, and forms the subject of an engraving prefixed to the 1823 edition of the poet's works.
-In 1909 a memorial was erected at the some farm.
+In 1909 a memorial was erected at the same 14th-century farm.